blokks/legacy-docs/src/content/custom-themes/preloader.md

 url = "caching.md"
 +++

 Blokks loads your schedule as fast as possible.
-But during events with lots of attendees, the internet connection can be unreliable and slow.
+But during events with lots of attendees, their internet connection can be unreliable and slow.
 In those cases, you'll want to show a *Preloader* to let your users know that loading the schedule may take longer than expected.

 To do this, simply add your preloader markup to the `<div blokks-container>` container.
 Here's an example: